The Battle of Oslo: Production

 Weapons from 1916 were used to shoot the film.

 Release

 The Battle of Oslo opened 53rd Norwegian International Film Festival on 17 August 2025.
 A public outdoor screening of the film took place at the Oscarsborg Fortress on 15 August 2025 before its premiere at the festival.

+The film had its International premiere in the World Cinema Now section of the 37th Palm Springs International Film Festival on 3 January 2026.